Polyurea VS Polyurethane

 There are many options for polyurethanes, ranging from a few minutes to several hours.

 POLYURETHANE AND POLYUREA

 All polyureas (aromatic) systems will experience gloss loss, chalking, and discoloration from ultraviolet (UV), but this does not impact their quality or performance.
 UV stabilizers and antioxidants will not prevent coating discoloration and fading over time when used in light colors for exterior exposure.

-As for polyurethanes, the addition of pigments will improve the resistance to UV exposure.
+As for polyurethanes, adding pigments will improve the resistance to UV exposure.
 The aliphatic polyurethanes will not deteriorate in UV light, while the aromatic polyurethanes can withstand UV damage and are used for exterior coating formulations.
 However, they will quickly chalk in UV light.

 Polyurethane and polyurethane systems have similar resistance to chemical products because they share the same polyether backbones in the elastomer.
 Polyurea systems with new technologies have different polymer backbones.
 These backbones can be epoxy, silicone, or a combination thereof.
-The polyurea systems are generally resistant to gasoline, acetone, and tertiary methyl ether (MTBE), as well as sulfuric acid at low concentrations (5%).
+The polyurea systems are generally resistant to gasoline, acetone, tertiary methyl ether (MTBE), and sulfuric acid at low concentrations (5%).
 See Table 1

 The chemical resistances for polyurethane are listed below in Table 2 and should always be checked with manufacturing data.

 AND POLYURETHANE COATINGS<